ibm-cloud-docs/activity-tracker/service_keys.md

 1. [Pre-requisite] [Install the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli).

-2. Log in to the region in the {{site.data.keyword.cloud_notm}} where the logging instance is running.
+2. Log in to the region in the {{site.data.keyword.cloud_notm}} where the auditing instance is running.
 Run the following command: [ibmcloud login](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_login)

-3. Set the resource group where the logging instance is running.
+3. Set the resource group where the auditing instance is running.
 Run the following command: [ibmcloud target](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_target)

     By default, the `default` resource group is set.